VlixAli/Travel-Agency-Api/README.md

 ### Admin credentials
+- Email = test@example.com
+- password = password

 ## ✍️ Api documentation <a name = "api"></a>

 ---
-For how to use the products api and create access token view this link [Travel Agency Api Documentation](https://documenter.getpostman.com/view/23171948/2sA2xk2Bpt)
+For how to use the travel agency api and create access token view this link [Travel Agency Api Documentation](https://documenter.getpostman.com/view/23171948/2sA2xk2Bpt)

 ## 🎈 concepts and patterns used <a name = "concepts"></a>

----
-### Laravel concepts :

-### Design Patterns used :

 ## 🎉 Acknowledgements <a name = "acknowledgements"></a>

 ---
+this project was created based on the LaravelDaily [Mentorship api](https://laraveldaily.com/lesson/travel-api/client-specification-into-plan-of-action) but with my own style .
+It's a real life interview task according to LaravelDaily